elegantapp/pwa-workshop-angular-firebase/README.md

 Run `npm run build:prod` and `npx firebase deploy` in project root.

-## Congratulations! 🎉

-Thanks for completing the workshop!
-You're amazing!!!

-Please continue to `final` branch to see the complete solution and final message -> [What's next?](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/final/README.md).
+## Good to go 🎯

+Now you can continue to Step 10 -> [Use an Android Emulator](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-10/README.md).